orgmanager/orgmanager/readme.md

 Here are the official support channels we provide:

 * Github Issues - You can [open an issue](https://github.com/orgmanager/orgmanager/issues/new) for things like requesting new features or reporting bugs.
-* Hosted Version Chat - If you've used the hosted version, you migth have noticed that there is a chat icon on the bottom rigth corner.
+* Hosted Version Chat - If you've used the hosted version, you might have noticed that there is a chat icon on the bottom right corner.
 That chat is used for things related to the hosted version.
 * [Gittler chat](https://gitter.im/orgmanager/) - We have a little Gitter chatroom for discussing things about the project, meeting other users and anything else you think of.
 Don't be afraid to say hello!
-* Email - You can send a mail to [orgmanager@miguelpiedrafita.com](mailto:orgmanager@miguelpiedrafita.com) to discuss about anything with the main developer, [Miguel Piedrafita](https://miguelpiedrafita.com).
+* Email - You can send a mail to [orgmanager@miguelpiedrafita.com](mailto:orgmanager@miguelpiedrafita.com) to discuss anything with the main developer, [Miguel Piedrafita](https://miguelpiedrafita.com).

 ## Sponsors

 Does your organization use OrgManager?
-Ask your manager or marketing team if you'd be interested in supporting our project.
+Ask your manager or marketing team if you're interested in supporting our project.
 Support will allow the maintainers to dedicate more time for maintenance and new features for everyone.
 Also, your company's logo will show on GitHub and on our site --who doesn't want a little extra exposure?

 ## Authors